-Advancement is one of the methods used to achieve the aims of Scouting in all four phases of the Scouting program (Cub Scouting, Boy Scouting, Varsity Scouting and Venturing).
+Advancement is one of the methods used to achieve the aims of Scouting in all three phases of the Scouting program (Cub Scouts, Scouts BSA and Venturing).
 The aims of Scouting are character building, citizenship training, and physical and mental fitness.

 The Cub Scout program in the den and pack is the basis for Cub Scout advancement.
 The steps in Tiger Cub, Cub Scout and Webelos Scout advancement procedures are preparation, qualification and recognition.

 C-1 What are common mistakes in the ceremony to present the Bobcat badge?

 Once a cub scout meets the requirements, they are entitled to the badge.
 Do not tell them that they must meet extra requirements before he or she can wear the badge.

 C-2 What does a unit do if a cub scout is physically or mentally unable to complete some requirements?

 Most cub scouts actually can accomplish the requirements, with some patience on their part, their parents and their leaders.
 After all, the test is whether he or she has done their best.
 If they cannot, the Cubmaster and pack committee may approve substitution electives for achievement requirements.
 It is best to include parents in the process.
 Before doing this, consult the Cub Scout Leader Book and “Working with Scouts with Disabilities” booklet.

 C-3 Who signs off for Cub Scout advancement requirements?